-For each organisational activity, the organisation must estimate its own influence on emissions in scope 3 upstream and scope 3 downstream emissions.
+For each organisational activity, the organisation must estimate its own influence on emissions in scope 3 upstream, scope 3 downstream and possibly one or more of the three OIE types.
 The estimate should be qualitative with classifications of 'negligible,' 'small,' 'medium,' or 'large.'
 For scope 1 and scope 2, the impact has already been entered as 'large.'

-Is the (joint) financial interest represented by 2.A.5-1 relationships (purchase value/sales value) associated with an organisational activity relatively large?
+Is the (joint) financial interest represented by 3.A.5-1 relationships (purchase value/sales value) associated with an organisational activity relatively large?
 Then the organisation should factor this in when determining the influence in column 3.
 With greater (joint) financial interest, greater influence is assumed.

-1. Organisational Activities 2-3.
+1. ORGANISATION- AL ACTIVITIES 2-3.
 (SEE ABOVE) 4.
 Size relative To sector 5.
 Size relative To activities 6.
 RISK 7.
 GUIDELINES 8.
 Ranking

-Activiteit 1
+Activity 1

-Activiteit 2
+Activity 2

-Activiteit 3
+Activity 3